lfaoro/ion/README.md

 🧬 ncrypt - a geeky & friendly way to simply encrypt locally & share.

-Consumer grade CLI-app, designed for every-user with love for the power-users.
+Consumer grade CLI-app, designed for every-user with love for the power-user.

 Encryption is done on your computer, your data does not hit the cloud unencrypted.

+No logs except errors are being collected from [cmd/server](https://github.com/lfaoro/ncrypt/tree/master/cmd/server) -- check it.

+Your data (in its ciphered form) lives for maximum 24 hours in a GCS Bucket.
+The retention policy is locked -- nobody can change it.
+Ref: https://cloud.google.com/storage/docs/bucket-lock

 [![pipeline status](https://gitlab.com/lfaoro/ncrypt/badges/master/pipeline.svg)](https://gitlab.com/lfaoro/ncrypt/commits/master)
 [![coverage report](https://gitlab.com/lfaoro/ncrypt/badges/master/coverage.svg)](https://gitlab.com/lfaoro/ncrypt/commits/master)